magneticio/vamp.io/content/documentation/api/v0.9.3/api-reference.md

     - /documentation/api/api-reference/
 ---

 Vamp has one REST API.
 For details on pagination, and request and response formats see [common parameters](/documentation/api/v0.9.3/using-the-api).
+For details on formatting Websockets API requests see [Vamp API - websockets](/documentation/api/v0.9.3/api-websockets/).

 ## API endpoints and resource descriptions